open-dis/open-dis-java/README.md

 The library also provides supporting classes that read and write PDUs from the network, log PDUs to a file, and more.

+## Documentation

+Javadocs for the current and previous artifact versions can be found on [javadoc.io](https://www.javadoc.io/doc/edu.nps.moves/open-dis/).

+To generate javadocs yourself run `mvn javadoc:javadoc`.

 ## Using the Java Library

 ### Maven